virtualritz/nsi-docs/docs/interface.rst

 The Lua API
 -----------

-The scripted interface is slightly different than its C counterpart since it has been adapted to take advantage of the niceties of Lua.
+The scripted interface is slightly different than its counterpart since it has been adapted to take advantage of the niceties of Lua.
 The main differences with the C api are: